hughobrien/psu-constitution/README.md

 ## Schedule 7: Commission of Arbitration for PSU and ULSU

-1. There shall be a commission of arbitration, hereafter known as the Commission, whose role is to make judgements on:
+1. There shall be a commission of arbitration, (the Commission), whose role is to make judgements on:

 	1. Disputes that arise between the Postgraduate Students’ Union and the University of Limerick Students’ Union.